broadinstitute/mas-seq-paper-data/workflows/README.md

 [Google Container Registry](https://cloud.google.com/container-registry) for the DSP Methods Long Reads Methods and Applications (LRMA) group at The Broad Institute of MIT and Harvard.
 The full paths are specified inline in each WDL task.

+## Workflow Versions
+The workflows in this paper were modified in the time between the preprint release and the final release.
+They have both been preserved here.

-## Final Submission Workflows
+### Final Submission Workflows
-The workflows in the `final` folder correspond to processing performed on the human peripheral blood mononuclear cell (PBMC) sample data in the revised submission of the paper.
+The workflows in the [final](final) folder correspond to processing performed on the human peripheral blood mononuclear cell (PBMC) sample data in the revised submission of the paper.

+NOTE: The SIRV analysis did not change from the preprint, so these WDLs are not reproduced in this folder.
+NOTE: The downsampled WDL files are a subset of the Main MAS-ISO-seq analysis, so the inputs for those WDLs are not included here.

-## Preprint Workflows
+### Preprint Workflows
-The workflows in the `preprint` folder correspond to processing performed on the human peripheral blood mononuclear cell (PBMC) sample data in the preprint submission of the paper.
+The workflows in the [preprint](preprint) folder correspond to processing performed on the human peripheral blood mononuclear cell (PBMC) sample data in the preprint submission of the paper.